ewanhowell5195/fluid-marquee/README.md

 * Drag-to-scrub with momentum, on mouse and touch
 * Auto recalculates on resize and when images finish loading
 * Auto pauses when scrolled off-screen
+* Performance-conscious - steady-state scrolling runs on the compositor thread, off the main thread
 * Programmatic API for pause, resume, and item management
 * Framework-friendly when items are managed via the JS API (`add`, `remove`, `setItems`) instead of reactive rendering